orhun/personal-blog/content/open-source-funding-with-ratatui.md

 We will be also reaching out to the creator of tui-rs ([Florian Dehau (@fdehau)](https://github.com/fdehau)) about offering a one-off donation for his past work on this awesome library.
 I will update this post with any developments.

+> Edit: Florian said he's grateful to see the community taking over the project and doesn't want the donation.
+He's happy for it to fund the current maintainers' work, as seeing his project thrive without his involvement is a reward in itself.

 To follow the updates:

 - [@ratatui_rs](https://twitter.com/ratatui_rs) on Twitter
 - [@ratatui_rs](https://fosstodon.org/@ratatui_rs) on Mastodon
 - [@orhun](https://github.com/orhun) on GitHub
 - [@orhunp\_](https://twitter.com/orhunp_) on Twitter
 - [@orhun](https://fosstodon.org/@orhun) on Mastodon